WRRC

 Our Mission & Vision

-• Promote welfare and prevent cruelty to animals, prevent Killing of wild animals, with a focus on
+• Promote welfare and prevent cruelty to animals, and prevent the killing of wild animals, with a focus on endangered species.

-• Protect wildlife and environment from destructive forces.
+• Protect wildlife and the environment from destructive forces.

-• Campaign against confinement or captivity of wild animals for entertainment or commercial use.
+• Campaign against the confinement or captivity of wild animals for entertainment or commercial use.

 Our Story